working-group-two/engineering-blog/pages/career.md

 We aim to make a huge impact in our industry and foster strong personal growth while doing it.
 We challenge each other, we share knowledge, and we believe in the value of difference of opinion.

+## We're hiring
+*   **Ops and infrastructure engineers** to help us build a secure, flexible and scalable infrastructure (experience with AWS and Docker is a plus).
+*   **Backend and frontend engineers** with experience and passion for real time communication, security, and scale.
+Individuals in the intersection between telco and software development are especially relevant.
+*   **Mobile core network** experts that can help us bring the telecom world into the Internet world.
+*   **Product Managers** to help us build products on the telecom stack.

+If you would like to join us, please write a bit about yourself and email us at <career@wgtwo.com>.
+We take your privacy seriously, so we have created a [privacy page](/privacy) to explain how we treat your data.

 ## Our offices

 <div uk-grid class="ui-grid uk-grid-match uk-grid-small">